siamakn/temp_tutorial_16/docs/T16_7/T16_7_create_custom_eln_templates.md

     ```yaml
     definitions:
       name: My NOMAD ELN
       description: This is an electronic lab notebook schema that includes several sections.

       sections:
         My_first_section:
           base_sections:
             - nomad.datamodel.data.EntryData
             - nomad.datamodel.metainfo.eln.Sample
           quantities:
+            first_quantity:
               - type: #For example, str or np.float64
               - shape: #For example scalar or list (['*'])
               - unit: #For example, meters, amperes, or seconds
+          sub_sections:
+    ```

+    ??? info "6.
+Section and quantities can have annotations" Annotations provide additional information that NOMAD can use to alter its behavior around these definitions and how users can interact with them.
+The keyword for annotations is `m_annotations`.
+    ```yaml
+    definitions:
+      name: My NOMAD ELN
+      description: This is an electronic lab notebook schema that includes several sections.

+      sections:
+        My_first_section:
+          base_sections:
+            - nomad.datamodel.data.EntryData
+            - nomad.datamodel.metainfo.eln.Sample
+          quantities:
+            first_quantity:
+              - type: #For example, str or np.float64
+              - shape: #For example scalar or list (['*'])
+              - unit: #For example, meters, amperes, or seconds
+              m_annotations:
+                annotation_name:
+                  key1: value1
           sub_sections:
     ```